manasbir/sqrt-optimizooooooor/README.md

 ##
 the eternal pursuit to get the most efficient square root function

-things will be written in python, then graphed, then written in solidity, then huff and yul (yul idk why, but its my repo lol)
+things will be written in python, then graphed, then written in solidity, then huff and yul

 no graphs